Necessary and sufficient conditions for the convergence of the consistent maximal displacement of the branching random walk: Tail of the consistent maximal displacement

 We work in the rest of the proof conditionally on the survival event $S$.
 We write $\hat{\T}$ for the subtree of $\T$ consisting of individuals having an infinite line of descent.
 By \cite[Chapter 1, Theorem 12.1]{AtNbook}, $\hat{\T}$ is a supercritical Galton-Watson process that never dies out.
-Applying \cite[Lemma 2.9]{Mal15a} to the branching random walk $(\hat{\T},V)$, there exists $a>0$ and $\rho>1$ such that
+Applying \cite[Lemma 2.4]{Mal15a}\footnote{Note the integrability hypothesis \eqref{eqn:integrability} is weaker than \cite[Assumption (1.3)]{Mal15a}, but is enough to make the proof of \cite[Lemma 2.4]{Mal15a} hold.} to the branching random walk $(\hat{\T},V)$, there exists $a>0$ and $\rho>1$ such that the event

-is verified a.s. for $p\geq 1$ large enough.
+is verified a.s. for $p\in \N$ large enough.
 Let $\eta>0$, we set $p=\floor{\eta n^{1/3}}$.
 Applying the Markov property at time $p$, we have